MusicDev33/okazaki/README.md

 #### Setting up main and imports

 To start, Okazaki needs a file called `main.okz`.
 This is the starting point for Okazaki.
+The first line is the namespace line, which is the project name.

 In Okazaki, you can set up imports like so:

 ```
+namespace okztest

 [imports]
 tsconfig-paths
 cors